 We cannot assure you that adverse changes in the general economy or other circumstances that affect the lodging industry will not have an adverse effect on the hotel revenues or earnings at our hotels.
+Our efforts to mitigate the risks associated with these adverse changes may not be successful and our business and growth could be adversely affected.
 A reduction in our revenues or earnings because of the above risks may reduce our working capital, impact our long-term business strategy and impact the value of our assets and our ability to meet certain covenants in our existing debt agreements.
 In addition, we may incur impairment expense in the future, which expense will affect negatively our results of operations.
 We can provide no assurance that any impairment expense recognized will not be material to our results of operations.